 All private dog training sessions are held at your home at a time convenient to you.
-Private training is available between 11am and 8pm Monday to Friday.
-Once you are ready to arrange private training please contact email@example.com to book a suitable time and provide details of your dog’s problems.
+Private training is available between 11am and 8pm Monday to Friday (please see booking calendar below).

 All private dog training starts with an initial assessment and training session which lasts up to 2 hours and costs $220.
-Dogs or people with special needs or serious behavioural problems may require one or more additional 1 hour training sessions.
-One hour follow up sessions, or initial sessions for pups up to 12 weeks cost $120 each.
+Dogs or people with special needs or serious behavioural problems may require one or more additional 1 or 2 hour training sessions.
+One hour follow up sessions, or initial sessions for pups up to 16 weeks cost $120 each.
+We now offer Skype online follow up appointments for training and behaviour modification.

 General obedience and problem behaviours

-An initial consultation takes anywhere from 90 minutes to 2 hours, during which time we discuss what behavioural issues you have with your dog, what you would like to achieve from training, appropriate feeding and exercising your dog.
+An initial consultation takes up to 2 hours, during which time we discuss what behavioural issues you have with your dog, what you would like to achieve from training, appropriate feeding and exercising your dog.
 Dogs that do not exhibit any signs of aggression toward people or other dogs can usually be trained in basic pet dog obedience during the initial consultation, and any problem behaviours can be modified.

 Training and your dog learning happens very quickly, but you will need to practice regularly for several weeks in lots of different locations and circumstances to ensure your dog can do as you ask no matter what the situation.